 How to Deal With an IRS Bill You Can’t Pay in Full

-Owing a debt you can’t pay is stressful, but it can be especially fraught when that debt is owed to the Internal Revenue Service.
+Learn How to Deal With an IRS Bill: Owing a debt you can’t pay is stressful!
+It can be especially fraught when that debt is owed to the Internal Revenue Service.
 If you find yourself facing such a situation, know that there are options, but ignoring the debt and hoping it goes away is not one of them.
-Here’s how to deal with a tax bill you can’t pay in full.
+Here’s how to deal with an IRS bill you can’t pay in full.

 Step 1: File your return

 The IRS typically allows a five- or six-month extension of time to file a tax return, but that extension does not grant additional time to pay the tax due.
 An extension gives you more time to file, not to pay.
 You are obligated to calculate the amount owed and pay that by the original due date of the return, even if you’re not yet ready to file.

 If you don’t pay 90% of the tax due by the deadline, the IRS charges a failure-to-pay penalty.
 That penalty is generally 0.5% per month on the unpaid balance, and it begins accruing the day after taxes are due.
 They’ll also charge interest on any unpaid tax from the due date of the return until the balance is paid in full.
 Interest rates are determined quarterly based on the federal short-term rate plus 3%.

 Simply put, file on time and pay as much as you can to reduce penalty and interest charges.
 After that, it’s time to consider payment arrangements.

 The IRS accepts payment via credit card, but be cautious about paying your tax debt with plastic.
 Not only do the companies that process payments charge fees ranging from 1.87% to 2.00% of the payment amount.
 Additionally, you’ll also be charged interest by your credit card company.